 People of El Nido:

-Except for the situations where we checked in, ate and bought things, I didn’t interact very much with them, but the 5 days were enough to conclude that people who live their life in these heavenly places are friendly and helpful when needed, full of life and very hardworking.
+Except for the situations where we checked in, ate and bought things, I didn’t interact very much with them, but the 5 days were enough to conclude that people who live their lives in these heavenly places are friendly and helpful when needed, full of life and very hardworking.
 They have already become accustomed to their town being taken by tourists, eager to explore their native places, so they are always ready to help with valuable advice and information.

 It’s true, they will also use their talent as merchants, and they will try to sell you tours and other products, for big prices, so I recommend you to always negotiate for anything you need to buy unless it has a fixed price.